Dogs No Dogs

 Cave · Wildflowers

-Short, easy trail to one of the largest caves in the monument.”
+This flat and easy trail to one of the largest caves in the park.
+Sounds cool to me!

 You must first obtain a White-nose Syndrome Screening Pass from the rangers at the visitor center before entering any caves.

 Individual caves are often closed during some portions of the year to allow bats a place to nest and care for their young.

 To find the trailhead, drive south for about 2 miles on a dirt road that begins on the west side of the main park road near the parking area for Bunchgrass Overlook.
 At the beginning of this road and to the west is an old cinder cone called Hippo Butte.
 After about 2-miles, there is a small turnout on the northwest side of the road.
 The trailhead is easily located at this turnout.
 Follow this short, exposed trail to the entrance of Heppe Cave.
 Near the entrance to Heppe Cave is a formation called Heppe Chimney.

 Heppe Cave is located at the head of the Headquarters Lava Tube System, which was created when the lava in nearby Mammoth Crater overflowed.
 A steep trail descends about 100 feet from the entrance of the cave to the bottom of the first chamber, where a pool of water is usually found during the warmer months.
 In fact, this pool of water is typically the largest standing body of water in the monument.